vlang/v/doc/docs.md

 #flag linux -DIMGUI_IMPL_API=
 ```

 You can also add C code, in your V module.
-For example, lets say that your C code is located in a folder named 'c' inside your module folder.
+For example, let's say that your C code is located in a folder named 'c' inside your module folder.
 Then:

 ```v
 #flag -I @VMODULE/c